 To accept the changes:

 A few code examples are not deterministic: for instance benchmarks.
-In this case, there is a special command to run:
+In this case, there is a specific dune profile to use:

 To accept the changes: